kylin-zhuo/talent/README.md

 Straightforwardly take the most frequent skills associated with a title.

-4) Recomment talents from skills/titiles/job description
+4) Recommend talents from skills/titles/job description

 (a) from description: Train a multi-class text classification model and predict the probabilities of skills as classes of each description text.
 Following step will be (c).